anbenson/interceptor/README.md

 targetSym   | string | the character used to denote the position in the puzzle the player is trying to get to obstacleSym | string | the character used to denote an obstacle in the puzzle emptySym    | string | the character used to denote an empty space in the puzzle
+- observerHint: an array of length 2 in JSON form containing coordinates in the puzzle where the observer thinks the player should go (but modified by the server).